MehdiMirzaie2/42-born2beroot/README.md

 5. Then head back to your Virtual Machine
 6. Type `sudo systemctl restart ssh` to restart your SSH Server
 7. Type `sudo service sshd status` to check your SSH Status

+# part 5.1 connect your host computer to the VM

-8. Open an iTerm and type the following `ssh your_username@127.0.0.1 -p 4242`
+1. Open an iTerm and type the following `ssh your_username@127.0.0.1 -p 4242`
-9. In case an error occurs, then type `rm ~/.ssh/known_hosts` in your iTerm and then retype `ssh your_username@127.0.0.1 -p 4242`
+2. In case an error occurs, then type `rm ~/.ssh/known_hosts` in your iTerm and then retype `ssh your_username@127.0.0.1 -p 4242`
+	- 2.2 now you are connect.
-10. Lastly type `exit` to quit your SSH iTerm Connection
+3. Lastly type `exit` to quit your SSH iTerm Connection

 ## Part 6 - Continue Configurating Your Virtual Machine